-- Appearance and Color: smooth skin, even distribution of oil cells, and a color that ranges from yellow-green to pure yellow.
+- Appearance and Color: smooth skin, even distribution of oil cells, and a color that ranges from yellow-green to yellow.

-This year’s peiyus are in great condition, as there has been plenty of sunshine and rain, according to Tainan District Agricultural Research Extension Station.
+This year’s peiyus are in great condition, as there has been plenty of sunshine and rain, according to the station.